 Revenue by Segment

-The following chart illustrates Texas Instruments’ revenue breakdown by segment for the fiscal year 2024, highlighting shifts and performance trends.
+The following chart illustrates Texas Instruments’ revenue distribution by segment for the fiscal year 2024, highlighting performance across key areas of their business.

 revenue by segment